Click here to listen to a reading of this blog:

-And it was great!
-We love Berlin (my partner and I), so we had loads of fun.
+Overall, the trip was great!
+We love Berlin (Adam and I), so we had loads of fun.

-We saw lots of the famous landmarks and visited the Bundestag and some museums, as well as eating lots of yummy food!
+We saw many of the famous landmarks and visited the Bundestag and some museums, as well as eating lots of yummy food!

 I was much healthier on this trip compared to last year, though.
-Last year, I was really ill from my inadequately treated hypothyroidism and undiagnosed adrenal fatigue, so although I enjoyed myself, physically I realllllly struggled.
+Last year, I was really ill from my hypothyroidism and undiagnosed adrenal issues, so although I enjoyed myself, physically I realllllly struggled.
 It was so depressing.

 This year, I was able to pace myself much better, and as well as being on a thyroid medication that works better for me, I learnt to rest, sit, eat often and take baths at the end of each day to recharge fairly quickly.